mridubhatnagar/blogs-backup/cm5djcfa5000009jfc31vb7bk.md

 2\. 🧘‍♀️ In February, attended a workshop in Mysore on Yogic Philosophy and Asana Practice.
 While the asana practice was way beyond my level and it was intimidating to be inside a room full of yoga teachers.
 My key takeaway from the workshop was **“Yoga is detachment from your attachment to suffering”**.
 I have personally experienced it.
 On the mat, if your mind wanders.
 You are bound to fall or miss the instruction.

 3\. 🙂 In Feb, after almost a year.
 We had hackathon and offsite.
 Lost the hackathon.
 Visited Dubare Elephant Camp.
 It was fun.
 Campfire night was one of the beautiful memories.
-Where whole team played Ware-wolf.
+Where whole team played Werewolf.
 What amazed me was how amazingly Thej hosted the game.

 4\. 💔 Throughout the year, professionally performance was good.
 The service I developed and maintained had less escalations.
 Which gave me a little hope that maybe this year I might get some reward.
 Contrary to what was in my head.
 Company survived, the service got shut down, and I was laid off.